DEGoodmanWilson/engine/README.md

 # TODO list
-* what about de-registering event handlers?
+* Test HTTP functions using a mock
-* Abstracting out websockets layer and moving websocket dependencies to client (with a fallback!)
+* Refactoring websocket implementation to automatically fall back when one isn't supplied.